yakatyansh/yakatyansh/README.md

-- 👨‍💻 I'm a beginner in Python,App Developement and C++
+- 👨‍💻 I'm a beginner in ReactJS
 - ✍️ Currently pursuing B.Tech in Electrical and Computer engineering.